 How do you talk about your feelings – without your partner getting reactive and defensive?
 There are some common mistakes that we make when talking about our feelings that can lead to it going horribly wrong.
 In today’s episode, we’ll cover ways that you can adjust how you talk about your feelings so that you’ll be most likely to stay connected – even if you’re bringing up some hard stuff.
 And you’ll learn what to do if you notice your partner making these mistakes as well when they talk about their feelings with you.

-September 23, 2021 by EricaBushwell from United States
+September 4, 2022 by Kingxxelo from United States